StayDashing28/computing-work/Among Us/Chapter 3.md

   "No?"

   I sighed and explained my suspicions to him, and was prompty greeted by a shocked expression.
+"Have you told Miyuki yet?"

+  "No, I couldn't tell her as-" I was interrupted by the slam of the door.

+  "